Berkeley-CS61B/website-sp24/projects/proj3/index.md

 this project in the `Core` package, though this is not required.
 The `Core` package comes with the following
 classes:

 - `AutograderBuddy.java` - Provides two method for interacting with your system. `TETile[][] getWorldFromInput(String input)` simulates the game without rendering by returning the world that would result if the input string had been typed on the keyboard.
-You should fill this out for autograder.
+You should fill this out for the autograder.
 - `Main.java` - How the user starts the entire system.
 Reads command line arguments and calls the appropriate function in `World.java`.
 - `World.java` - YOUR WORLD!